 If you want to learn more about Spacelift, create a free account today or book a demo with one of our engineers.

 Spacelift helps you manage the complexities and compliance challenges of using Ansible and Kubernetes.
-It brings with it a GitOps flow, so your infrastructure repository is synced with your Ansible Stacks, and pull requests show you a preview of what they’re planning to change.
+It includes a GitOps flow, so your infrastructure repository is synced with your Ansible Stacks, and pull requests show you a preview of what they plan to change.